canonical/charm-relation-interfaces/interfaces/nginx_route/v0/README.md

 ### Provider

 - Is expected to create ingress resources in the Kubernetes cluster if the requirer's requirements are valid.
+- Is expected to display an error message in the charm status and ignore requirer's request, if the request specified by the requirer is not valid.
 - Is expected to create ingress resources with host-based routing.

 ### Requirer